Corticofugal control equates to the fact that as the pathway begins in

 magazine, the article "Cervical Manipulation the Death Threat

-Connection" presented the first Statistical evidence of 1 in 1 million which is less
+Connection" presented the first Statistical evidence of 1 in 1 million

-offensive then established pharmaceutical standards and much in the way
+then established pharmaceutical standards and much in the way

 of clinical and intensive scientific discussion.
-I then

 lectured for Dr. Cailliet at the American Back Society

-However after being exposed to Acupuncture and
+However after being exposed to Acupuncture and Herbology

-Herbology (1982 Original Hypothesis postulated and
+( the Following 1982 Original Hypothesis postulated and

-theory presented for National HealthCare Anti-Fraud Committee), I could not understand why these Oriental Medical
+this examiner), I could not understand why these Oriental Medical

 Arts and their practitioners, had not discovered how, or even why

-acupuncture therapy worked!
+acupuncture therapy may

 I

-researched and found the known articles, which in truth still abandoned any
+researched and found the known articles, which in truth still

 studies this section, your “a ha” or that part of the human